cybertraining-dsc/su22-reu-385/time-series-prediction/stationary-and-nonstationary-timeseries/stationary-and-nonstationary.md

 whether a series contains a unit root, and thus whether the series is stationary.
 This test's null and alternate hypotheses are as follows:

 The following example showcase the ADH test.
-It is copied from [@stationary-with-python].
+It is copied from [@www-stationary-with-python].

 ```python
 # import python pandas package